-Cross-browser testing is a technique which is used to test the behavior of a website or an application in multiple browsers.
+Cross-browser testing is a technique that is used to test the behaviour of a website or an application in multiple browsers.
 It is necessary to ensure that your web application or website is performing accurately on all the browsers due to the fact that browsers have a different method of presenting the site, in which case differences and errors might occur in the layout, feature or functionality.
 It involves examining the compatibility of your application across multiple web browsers.
-Cross Browser testing involves testing both the client side and server side behavior of the Web application when it is accessed using different Web Browsers.
+Cross-Browser testing involves testing both the client-side and server-side behaviour of the Web application when it is accessed using different Web Browsers.

 How to Automate Cross Browser Testing?

 i) With the help of Selenium WebDriver, we can automate test cases and run those test cases simultaneously across various browsers such as Internet Explorer, Firefox, Chrome, and Safari browsers.